iambowen/sockshop-demo/scripts/README.md

 ## Steps to do before using blueprint.yaml

+- Set the values for the environmental variables ak, sk and projectid export AK = xxxxxxxxxxxxxxxxxxx export SK = xxxxxxxxxxxxxxxxxxxx export PID = xxxxxxxxxxxxxxxxxxxx

-- Update key.sh file with the values of ak sk and project id
+- Run key.sh file

-- Run key.sh file so that all the values of ak, sk and projectid will be updated in the blueprint.yaml file
+- ak, sk and projectid will be updated in blueprint.yaml file